ChrisRidl/AngularColorPicker/README.md

 - Highlight the currently selected color in the color selector when it is opened
 - When a color is selected, the color selector closes and the main component updates with the selected color

 Styling is completely up to you.
 I encourage you to be creative!
+However, functionality is more important 😉

 Good luck!